Coluber constrictor foxii: Description

 The blue racer is one of Ontario's largest snakes, reaching 90 cm to 152 cm snout-to-vent length (SVL).
 The largest documented specimen captured on Pelee Island was 138 cm SVL.
 Although there has been some controversy regarding the designation of C.c. foxii as a subspecies distinct from C.c. flaviventris (the eastern yellow-bellied racer), most recent authorities agree that the subspecies C.c. foxii is valid.

-Behavior/Adaptability
+Biology

 Attempting (unsuccessfully) to eat a common garter snake.